Centennial Community Centre: Community Centre

 An outdoor skate park is located to the west of the community centre across from the ice rink along with two baseball fields (with concrete seating behind home plate) and a soccer pitch (with seating on one side).

 Transportation

-The arena is located across the street from Markville Shopping Centre and has access to GO Transit's train station on McCowan Road.
+The arena is located across the street from Markville Shopping Centre and has access to GO Transit's Centennial train station on McCowan Road.

-Toronto Transit Commission 129 McCowan North and GO Train & Bus provides public transit connections to MCC.
+Toronto Transit Commission 129 McCowan North and GO Buses provides public transit connections to MCC.
 Parking spaces are found on the east and west sides of the building.
-GO Centennial's parking structure is for GO commuters only.
+Centennial train station's parking structure is for GO commuters only.

-Events

-In 2015, the facility was to have hosted table tennis events for the 2015 Pan Am Games, but the Games relocated to the newly built Markham Pan Am Centre.